-The proposed FY 2020 annual budget is balanced and the Town proposes to maintain the millage rate at 4.5000.
-The Town has experienced a net increase in certified taxable property values of approximately \$32 million, or 1%.
-New construction projects added to the tax roll amounted to \$6 million.
-There was also an approximately \$26 million increase in existing property values mainly attributable to the increase in assessed values of oceanfront condominiums.
+The FY 2020 annual budget is balanced and the Town proposes to maintain the millage rate at 4.4000.
+The Town has experienced a net increase in certified taxable property values of approximately \$30.6 million, or 1.0%.
+New construction projects added to the tax roll amounted to \$6.3 million.
+There was also an approximately \$24.3 million increase in existing property values mainly attributable to the increase in assessed values of oceanfront condominiums.
 In FY 2020 the Town continues to respond to the growing request for increasing services to address quality of life issues; commence developing a resiliency plan that will better prepare our community to prosper and recover quickly in the event of major regional events, such as natural disasters, public health crises and severe economic downturns; provide financial stability to make investments in equipment and capital infrastructure; and set aside resources in reserves for future Town resiliency, infrastructure and capital needs.

-The Town anticipates a beach re-nourishment project as part of the Miami-Date County Beach Erosion Control and Hurricane Protection Project to begin in August of 2019.
-This project will take place over the course of several months.
+The Town's beach re-nourishment project, part of the Miami-Date County Beach Erosion Control and Hurricane Protection Project, commenced in August 2019.
 In order to address critical beach erosion in Surfside, the U.S. Army Corps of Engineers, in coordination with Miami-Dade County and the Town of Surfside, will place approximately 330,000 cubic yards of beach quality sand, hauled by trucks from an upland mine, to re-nourish the public beach in Surfside.
 This project will take place over the course of several months and is likely to negatively impact resort tax revenues.
-In June 2019, the Town prepared a forecast on the impact from the beach re-nourishment project and anticipates an overall reduction in resort taxes during FY2020.
+In June 2019, the Town prepared a forecast on the impact from the beach renourishment project and anticipates an overall reduction in resort taxes during FY 2020 of approximately \$600,000 or 15.4% lower than the FY 2019 estimated revenues.

-The Town has experienced an uptick to resort tax revenue during FY2019 mainly from robust tourism at the three new hotels in Surfside and the overall strength of the economy.
-Those increased revenues are anticipated to generate sufficient reserves to weather an anticipated decrease to resort tax revenues in FY2020 from the impact of the beach re-nourishment project.
-It is important to note that sixty-six percent (66%) of resort tax revenues fund and support the operations/maintenance of the Community Center, therefore, directly relieving ad valorem taxes from being used for such purposes.
-The remaining thirty four percent (34%) allocation of resort taxes funds services and programs to promote the Town as a tourist destination.
-The FY2020 budget forecasts this project's impact will result in an approximately 16% net overall reduction in resort tax revenue.
+The Town has experienced an uptick to resort tax revenue during FY 2019 mainly from robust tourism at the three new hotels in Surfside and the overall strength of the economy.
+Those increased revenues are anticipated to generate sufficient reserves to weather an anticipated decrease to resort tax revenues in FY 2020 from the impact of the beach re-nourishment project.
+It is important to note that 66% of resort tax revenues fund and support the operations/maintenance of the Community Center, therefore, directly relieving ad valorem taxes from being used for such purposes.
+The remaining 34% allocation of resort taxes funds services and programs to promote the Town as a tourist destination.
 The Resort Tax fund section of the budget provides financial information on this impact.